Internet-Draft OAuth Mission Child Delegation August 2026

 This document defines Child Missions for that case.
 A Child Mission is a Mission whose authority is a strict subset of a Parent Mission and whose lifecycle depends on the parent.
 It has its own Mission identifier and actor identity, but it cannot outlive, out-broaden, or escape the parent.
 The child is created through an explicit authorization step, not by inheriting a parent harness session.

-This document is OPTIONAL.
+This document is optional.
 It is a layered extension to the issuance profile, not a change to it.
-A deployment that implements [I-D.draft-mcguinness-oauth-mission] and never creates a Child Mission is fully conformant to that profile and is unaffected by this document: it accepts no parent or parent_token parameter, records no parent member, and applies no cascade revocation.
+A deployment that implements [I-D.draft-mcguinness-oauth-mission] and never creates a Child Mission is fully conformant to that profile and is unaffected by this document: it accepts no child-creation token exchange, records no parent member, and applies no cascade revocation.
 The issuance profile's delegated-token mechanism is complete without Child Missions; the child machinery defined here is relevant only when a deployment creates Missions for sub-agents.

 A Mission Issuer claims conformance to this document only when it creates Child Missions (Section 16); otherwise it remains a plain issuance-profile Mission Issuer.
 Nothing here places a new requirement back on the issuance profile.